-In the Western Victoria PHN region, 66.96% of respondents indicated that accommodation is suitable for all categories, whereas 20.54% indicated available accommodation is suitable for couples only.
-In the Gippsland PHN region, 49.32% of respondents indicated that accommodation is suitable for all categories, with 36.99% indicating available accommodation is suitable for couples only.
-In the Murray PHN region, 51.72% of respondents indicated that accommodation is suitable for all categories however 31.90% of respondents indicated available accommodation is suitable for couples only. (figure 9)
+In the Western Victoria PHN region, 66.96% of respondents indicated that accommodation was suitable for all categories, whereas 20.54% indicated available accommodation was suitable for couples only.
+In the Gippsland PHN region, 49.32% of respondents indicated that the accommodation was suitable for all categories, with 36.99% indicating available accommodation were suitable for couples only.
+In the Northern Victoria PHN region, 51.72% of respondents indicated that accommodation was suitable for all categories however 31.90% of respondents indicated available accommodation was suitable for couples only.
+(Figure 8)

-While 52.68% of respondents from the Gippsland PHN region noted that the condition of accommodation meets market expectations, 39.73% of respondents indicated that available properties are old and in need of renovation.
-In the Murray PHN region 6.9% of respondents noted that properties in their area are new, while 30.17% of respondents indicated that available properties are old and in need of renovation.
-In the Western Victoria PHN region 52.68% of respondents noted that the condition of accommodation meets market expectations, however 32.14% said the properties in the region are old and in need of renovation. (figure 10)
+While 52.68% of respondents from the Gippsland PHN region noted that the condition of accommodation met market expectations, 39.73% of respondents indicated that available properties were old and in need of renovation.
+In the Northern Victoria PHN region 6.9% of respondents noted that properties in their area met market expectations, while 30.17% of respondents indicated that available properties were old and in need of renovation.
+In the Western Victoria PHN region 52.68% of respondents noted that the condition of accommodation met market expectations, however 32.14% said the properties in the region were old and in need of renovation.
+(Figure 9)